muritane/coordination-architecture/narrative_acceptance.md

 ### Test 3 — What breaks coordination?

-If coordination ends when belief ends, not when invariants break, constraint is narrative.
+If coordination ends when belief ends—not when invariants break—the regime is narrative.

 ---